How Our Smart Wireless Technology Works

 Herein lies what is revolutionary about our system and devices – they’re modular.
 You can have as few or as many smart hubs and devices as you want.
 Just one hub and one switch – that’s possible.
 What about 10 hubs and 100 devices?
 It might sound like a lot, but it’s quite common (and easy) for larger homes to grow into that number of devices.
 And you don’t even have to do it all at one time – start with your bedroom, and expand into your kitchen and living room later.
 Just keep adding hubs and devices into your network, at your own pace.

-There are smart devices on the market that connect directly to your home wifi, without having to go through a hub.
+Yes, there are smart devices on the market that connect directly to your home Wi-Fi, without having to go through a hub.
 It’s a simple way to add smart devices into your home, and allows you to save the money that would otherwise be spent on a smart hub.

 However, this would only be recommended for homes which do not intend to adopt a large number of smart devices, as every wifi-direct device will bring additional load to your home wifi network and router.